BAH After Getting Married

 Thanks in advance!
 And btw, marriedtothearmy.com is by far the most helpful and informative site I’ve come across.
 Amazing!

-The military will cover housing with BAH while he is training (rank, zip code, and dependent status determines the payment) if you are married.
-As long as you are married, BAH continues after training.
+The military will cover housing with BAH while he is training (rank, zip code, and dependent status determine the payment) if you are married.
+As long as you are married, BAH continues after training and will be based on the location of his permanent duty station.

 He will also receive a separation allowance during training and BAS (food allowance) after training is complete if he is married.

-You will only need command sponsorship if he is assigned overseas.
+You will only need command sponsorship if he is assigned overseas (OCONUS).
 Hope this helps!

 Choosing to Live Off Post

 My question is, if space is available on base, are we allowed to say “no thank you” without losing our BAH?
 I know they will move us, but do we have a choice to live off base?
 Thanks!

 If you choose to live on post, you trade BAH for on-post housing.
 If you choose to live off post, you receive BAH to help cover housing costs.

 Good luck with the move!